-I didn’t set out to be a flower farmer.
+We didn’t set out to be flower farmers.
 In fact, the story of how we came to our farm starts with a fire.
 We had a fire on Friday the 13th of December, 2019, and were displaced from our home.
 It was shortly after this that we bought the little farm we call home today.
 Very soon after that Covid hit, and we were sequestered even more than ever on our little farm.

 As serendipity would have it, we came across the idea of flower farming.
 The Slow Flowers movement is following in the footsteps of the Slow Food movement.
 Farm to table.
 No chemicals.
-No (or minimal, thoughtful) tillage, to preserve the biodiversity of living soil.
-No planes, trains and large trucks to ship them in.
+Minimal, thoughtful tillage, to preserve the biodiversity of living soil.
+No planes, trains, and large trucks to ship flowers thousands of miles.

 There is a beautiful, wordless book called “The Flower Man” by Mark Ludy.
 I bought this book when I was pregnant with my son years ago.
-In it the artwork starts out black and white.
-When the Flower Man moves in, he grows a garden, and gives away a flower to a little girl, and color enters their world.
-And that beautiful act propagates and spreads joy to the entire community in the end.
+In it, the artwork starts black and white.
+When the Flower Man moves in, he grows a garden and gives away a flower to a little girl, and color enters their world.
+And that beautiful act propagates and spreads joy and color to the entire community in the end.

-We are a little island of country around which the city has grown, with a busy road on one side, and a paved walking path along the other, and apartments and houses all around.
+We are a little 6-acre island of country around which the city has grown, with a busy road on one side, a paved walking path along the other, a large park, apartments, and houses all around.
 We want to create a place of beauty and sanctuary, and spread joy to our community.

 Who’s your farmer?